HOPEWELL JUNCTION, NY

 EPA began its cleanup efforts in March 2003.
 Carbon filtration systems were installed at contaminated wells.
 Point-of-entry-treatment (POET) systems, which are highly effective in removing volatile organic compounds (VOCs) from drinking water, have been installed in 41 homes.
 At 53 homes where indoor air showed elevated concentrations of VOCs, EPA installed sub-slab ventilation systems (SVS), which have been successful in addressing vapor intrusion problem.
-Drinking well and soil gas monitoring is ongoing.
-Should EPA identify additional affected residences, the Agency will install POET systems and/or SVS in those residences.
+Drinking water well and soil gas monitoring is ongoing.
+If EPA identifies additional affected residences, the Agency will install POET systems (depending on the status of the public water supply installation) and/or SVS in those residences.
 EPA is working to determine whether, under current conditions, there are any potential or actual human exposures to contaminants at the site.
 Sampling results from June 2013 found all deep bedrock private well water is clean and free of all VOCs.

 What Is the Current Site Status?

 EPA has divided the Hopewell Precision site into two OUs.
 OU 1 addresses remediation and restoration of the contaminated groundwater to drinking water standards by using naturally-occurring microorganisms that break contaminants down, making them harmless.
 OU 2 includes provision of an alternate water supply to the area with private drinking water wells that have been or have the potential to be affected by the groundwater plume from the Hopewell Precision facility.
 The OU 2 Record of Decision (ROD) was completed in September 2008 and the OU 1 ROD was completed in September 2009.